Q & A WITH HAYLEY PHAN

 So, now the important stuff, what bike do you ride?

 I have a Ladies Esprit 7-Speed in metallic blue.
 Chic, I know!
 The 7-speed is undoubtedly useful to ride on hilly roads in Bournemouth.
 To be honest, my bike back home had only one speed, so I had never experienced riding a bike and changing gears.
 Well, I can say that the bike is another new thing that Reid has offered me.

 How do you like to unwind after a week of work?

 My weekend can be either relaxing or eventful.
-Whether I just stay at home, reading, surfing the Internet or calling my family or friends in Vietnam; or I have a gathering with my Vietnamese friends in Bournemouth to cook some home cuisine which we all dearly miss or a day trip to anywhere not far from this sea town.
+On some days, I just stay at home, reading, surfing the Internet or calling my family or friends in Vietnam.
+On the other hand, I may have a gathering with my Vietnamese friends in Bournemouth to cook some home cuisine which we all dearly miss.
+Sometimes, I have a day trip to anywhere not far from this sea town.

 What do you want to get out of your marketing placement?

 The skills and knowledge of the industry are apparently the gems that I wish to possess.
 As my major at school was PR and communication, all the tasks that I will have conducted at Reid would definitely teach me practical marketing lessons.